What to Do If Your Car Gets Repossessed: Essential Steps and Rights

 How to Recover From a Repossession

 After a lender repossesses your vehicle, your main option is to renegotiate a payment plan with your lender to bring the payments back up to date or pay the remaining balance in full.
-Still, you may want to weigh the pros and cons of getting your car back, asking:
+Still, you may want to weigh the pros and cons of getting your car back by asking:

 - Can I afford insurance, maintenance and gas if I get the car back?